Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Introduction

+\textbf{(A)~Magnitude of Change in the Set of Maximal Cliques:} We present a tight analysis of the magnitude of change in the set of maximal cliques in a graph, when a set of edges are added.
+When a set of edges $H$ is added to graph $G = (V,E)$ resulting in graph $G' = G \cup H = (V,E \cup H)$. \\

-\paragraph*{A: Magnitude of Change in the Set of Maximal Cliques:} Let $f(n)$ denote the maximum number of maximal cliques in a graph on $n$ vertices.
+{\bf (A.1)~} We present nearly matching upper and lower bounds on the maximum size of $\Lambda(G,G \cup H)$, taken across all possible graphs $G$ and edge sets $H$.
+Let $f(n)$ denote the maximum number of maximal cliques in a graph on $n$ vertices.
 A result of Moon and Moser~\cite{MM65} shows that $f(n)$ is approximately $3^{n/3}$.

-\textbf{(A.1)}~When a set of edges $H$ is added to graph $G = (V,E)$ resulting in graph $G' = (V,E \cup H)$, we present nearly tight upper and lower bounds for the maximum size of $\Lambda(G,G')$, taken across all possible graphs $G$ and edges $H$.
-We show that by the addition of a small number of edges to the graph $G$ on $n$ vertices, it is possible to cause a change of nearly $2f(n) \approx 2 \cdot 3^{n/3}$, which is a trivial upper bound on the magnitude of $\Lambda(G,G')$.
-Details are in Theorem~\ref{thm:lambdan}.
+We show that by the addition of a small number of edges to the graph $G$ on $n$ vertices, it is possible to cause a change of nearly $2f(n) \approx 2 \cdot 3^{n/3}$.
+We also note that this is an upper bound on the magnitude of $\Lambda(G,G')$.
+We present this analysis in Theorem~\ref{thm:lambdan}. \\

-\textbf{(A.2)}~When a single edge $e$ is added to graph $G$ resulting in graph $G' = (V,E\cup\{e\})$ on $n$ vertices, the size of $\Lambda(G,G')$ can be as large as $3f(n-2) \approx 3^{(n+1)/3}$.
-Moreover, $3f(n-2)$ is the maximum possible change from the addition of a single edge.
-It is interesting to note that the magnitude of change (in the set of maximal cliques ) that can be caused by a single edge can be greater than the maximum number of maximal cliques in a graph.
-Details are in Theorem~\ref{th1}.

-\textbf{(A.3)}~We encountered an error in the 50-year old result of Moon and Moser~\cite{MM65} on the number of maximal cliques in a graph, which is directly relevant to our bounds on the change in the set of maximal cliques.
+{\bf (A.2)~} We encountered an error in the 50-year old result of Moon and Moser~\cite{MM65} on the number of maximal cliques in a graph, which is directly relevant to our bounds on the change in the set of maximal cliques.
 We present our correction to their result in Observation~\ref{obs:mm}.

-\paragraph*{B. Enumerating the Change in the Set of Maximal Cliques:} Let $G'=(V,E\cup H)$ denote the graph after adding edges $H$ to $G$.
+It is easy to see that the set of maximal cliques can change by very little upon the addition of edges.
+For instance, adding a single edge between two vertices that are part of different components can lead to only a single new maximal clique being added (the clique consisting of a single edge), and no maximal cliques subsumed, so that the total change in the set of maximal cliques is $1$.
+Thus, we note that the magnitude of the change can vary significantly from one input instance to another.\\

+\textbf{(B)~ Algorithm for Maintaining Maximal Cliques:} We present incremental and decremental algorithms for maintaining the set of maximal cliques of a dynamic graph.
+We describe result on incremental algorithms here.
+The results for decremental algorithms are similar.\\